 At a larger scale educated women are able to contribute towards the economy via employment.
 Women with secondary education make two times as much as women with no education.
 Moreover, women with tertiary education make nearly three times as much than those with no education.

 Women make up approximately 50% of the population.
-The more less-educated women are, the lesser they can contribute to the growth and development of a country.
+The less education women receive, the less they can contribute to the growth and development of a country.

 The Economic Cost of Not Educating Women